ClaireMargaux/proboder/README.md

 Data from the [Covid-19 Switzerland Dashboard](https://www.covid19.admin.ch/de/epidemiologic/case) of the Federal Office of Public Health (FOPH):
 - COVID19Cases_geoRegion_w.csv: Weekly record timelines by geographical region for cases from February 24, 2020, to January 1, 2023.
 - COVID19Cases_geoRegion.csv: Daily record timelines by geographical region for cases from February 24, 2020, to January 1, 2023.

+The raw data as well as the R script used to import and format the data are in the Data folder.

 ## Algorithm